SwiftERM Hyper-personalisation for ecommerce email marketing

 • Observability traces the flow of data and insight throughout the ecosystem.

-• Practical data fabric enables the construction of the ecosystem.
+• A practical data fabric enables the construction of the ecosystem.

 • Emerging AI will transform the ecosystem, especially by integrating humans in new ways.